NEW STUDENT ORIENTATION

 FREQUENTLY ASKED QUESTIONS (FAQs)

-No, fall 2021 orientation will be conducted virtually on our online platform, https://www.udc.edu/orientation/orientation-course/.
-The password will be included in your invitation that you will receive from firstname.lastname@example.org.
+No, spring 2021 orientation will be conducted virtually on our online platform, https://www.udc.edu/orientation/orientation-course/.

 Welcome Message from President Mason